Welcome to the Advanced Research Computing Center, a division of IT/Research Services in UWIT.

 The ARCC's primary mission is to facilitate the research of UW faculty, researchers, staff and students by integrating compute resources (software and hardware), networking, data storage, information management, and human resources in an approachable and adaptable manner.

 Performance of the BigHorn storage service continues to be unstable.
 We will be using maintenance days for the next 3 months to investigate/optimize the file system.
 The more small files you can tar up together and/or data you can delete, the faster the work will be done.
 Currently there are over 200 Million files in BigHorn.
 All reductions are welcomed.

 The Big Picture:

-The major ARCC resources available across UW are: Mount Moran (compute), BigHorn (high performance storage), PetaLibrary (collaboration/publication storage - coming Sept 2016), Linux desktop support, and HPC consulting.
+The major ARCC resources available across UW are: Mount Moran (compute), BigHorn (high performance storage), PetaLibrary (collaboration/publication storage, since Sept 2016), Linux desktop support, and HPC consulting.
 Other services available by arrangement.

 These resources are supported on a best effort basis by the ARCC staff with the following service availability targets:

 - Mount Moran - 99% uptime (not counting scheduled outages)